nathanielkess/RxJS-If-Else/README.md

 It's not terribly difficult to see what's going on here:

 - each click is emitted in a stream
-- each click is mapped to train details of the nexts train (`.map(trainApiServie.getNextTrian)`)
+- each click is mapped to train details of the next trains (`.map(trainApiServie.getNextTrian)`)
 - the next `.map()` goes into a bit of conditional logic to check if the next train is pet friendly with `if (trainApiService.isPetFriendly(train.id))`.
 Depending on the condition, a message is returned with the necessary pet information.
-- the `.do(ui.showTrainDetails)` takes the previouse message and updates the ui in the app.
+- the `.do(ui.showTrainDetails)` takes the previous message and updates the UI in the app.

 What's interesting here is that this stream has a branching condition in the middle:

 `if (trainApiService.isPetFriendly(train.id))`

-But, regardless of the conditional outcome, it ultimately ends up displaying a message :
+But, regardless of the conditional outcome, it ultimately ends up displaying a message:

 `.do(ui.showTrainDetails)`

-What if, instead of only displaying a final message.
-The outcome of the condition would _also_ have to determin if a "pet freindly icon" was displayed in the ui:
+What if instead of only displaying a final message, the outcome of the condition would _also_ have to determine if a "pet freindly icon" was displayed in the UI:
 `ui.showPetIcon()`.
 This means the stream of clicks would have to end with two different outcomes.
 That might look something like this:

 ```javascript